If he doesn't know what's going on, how come he's leaving for 12 days to India and other places two days after the election?

 Black market food stamps.

-Damn right, I want to buy these things at below face value, because look at the profit I could make.
+Damn right, I want to buy these things at below face value because look at the profit I could make.

 Shazam, folks, this is a me.

-Now in New York, you need to be warned.
+Now, in New York, you need to be warned.

-I mean, let's be honest about this.
+Mayor Bloomberg, who clearly has body image issues, I mean, let's be honest about this.

-But anyway, they are going to demand that food stamps not be uh used.
+But anyway, they are going to demand that food stamps not be used, that retailers not redeem them for sugary soft drinks.

-Now, you know what's gonna happen.
+Now, you know what's going to happen?

-Here's what we're gonna do.
+Here's what we're going to do.

-That's what they're gonna do.
+That's what they're going to do.

-If they want sugar in their soft drinks, they're gonna get it and they're gonna get it with food stamps.
+If they want sugar in their soft drinks, they're going to get it and they're going to get it with food stamps.

 Now, one more thing here on this.